Recipe automations

 Not every recipe can be deployed.
 A recipe is deployable when both of these are true:

 • It starts from a server-side trigger that supports activation.
 Today that means Slack trigger or GitHub trigger.
-Webhook trigger and Schedule trigger are coming soon and will deploy through the same path.
-Manual trigger is canvas-only — it has no activation hook, so a Manual-rooted recipe cannot deploy.

 Typical deployable shapes